 Mortgage Down Payment Gift Rules

-It’s not uncommon for home buyers, especially millennials and first-time home buyers, to use gifted money toward a down payment.
-Because, let’s face it, sometimes it’s easier to have more money upfront so you can avoid mortgage insurance.
+It’s not uncommon for home buyers, especially millennials and first-time home buyers, to use gift money toward a down payment.
+Because, let’s face it, sometimes it’s easier to have more money up front so you can avoid mortgage insurance.
 And sometimes, well, sometimes you need that gift money to cover your 3.5% down payment FHA loan, even though it will require you pay monthly mortgage insurance.

 Everyone’s financial situation differs.
 What doesn’t differ, though, is how you receive (and source) the down payment gift funds.